 As for tone the Nanowebs offer a far brighter tone than the Polyweb guitar strings giving you crisp and vibrant sound.
 This is great if you have a dull sounding acoustic guitar because the nanoweb strings really bring it to life giving you crisp and clear sound.

 The Nanoweb strings will provide you with a smooth feel and a really classic uncoated tone no matter what guitar you put on them.
-A great choice for any player looking for precision sound and great tone, my current favourites for the acoustic guitar.
+A great choice for any player looking for precision sound and great tone, my current favorites for the acoustic guitar.

 The extra thick coating provides unparalleled protection against dirt from your fingers and humidity in the air.
 So if you have a guitar you don’t play that often, I’m talking a couple times a month or less, put a set of Polyweb Elixir strings on it and your guitar will sound fresh every time you play it.